Duties of Minor's Counsel

-Standards of representation
+Standards of Representation

-Reporting a Problem with Your Attorney
+For Foster Children/Youth: Reporting a Problem with Your Attorney

 If you are a foster youth, both California law and California Rules of Court require that anyone who has a court-appointed attorney must be allowed to report a problem or lodge a complaint about their attorney to the presiding judge of the juvenile court.